trilogy-group/powerpath-ts/docs/sdks/lessons/README.md

 ## resetAttempt

-Resets the attempt for the given PowerPath lesson of a student, removing all previous responses and resetting the score to 0
+Resets the attempt for the given PowerPath lesson of a student:
+- Soft-deletes all previous question responses, resets the test score to 0, and updates its 'scoreStatus' to "not submitted".
+- If the lesson is an external test, only resets the test score to 0.

+For Assessment Bank lessons, this will keep the user state in the same bank test for the current attempt.

+A 'Lesson' in this context is a ComponentResource object which has a Resource object associated with it.

 ### Example Usage